sriharsha0806/Face-Verification/README.md

 ![](Img/dataset_dist.png)

 # Why Neural Networks?
- Face space has a manifold structure on pixel space(by manifold hypothesis), which can be adequately captured by linear transformations(Hu, Lu, and Tan 2014).
+ Face space has a manifold structure on pixel space(by manifold hypothesis), which cannot be adequately captured by linear transformations(Hu, Lu, and Tan 2014).
 So I am using neural networks to learn the function for facial verification.

  # Siamese Nets, Triplet Nets